wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. [Node deployment] [macOS] waves package /lesson.md

     Add `blockchain`, `rest-api`, and `network` modules to the file.

     Please note that the `rest-api.api-key-hash` parameter doesn’t necessarily have to match the example below.
-    The chapter [API Key Of Your Node](#api-key-of-your-node) gave instructions on generating the API key hash.
+    The chapter [API key of your node](#api-key-of-your-node) gave instructions on generating the API key hash.
     Insert the API key hash in the `rest-api.api-key-hash` parameter.

     After the edit, the `waves.conf` file can look something like this: